 The typical Israeli student would therefore know that there are things called 'functions' to be studied, and they are to do with matching numerical variables according to some rule and can be represented on graphs, and sometimes algebraically, and can be represented symbolically.
 The rate of change of one variable in relation to the other is calculated using quotients of change on an interval, and can be constant, zero or changing; change can be increasing or decreasing.
 Linear functions would be presented as a special class of functions, having special features.

 Older students in both countries then have a formal treatment of quadratics, combinations and transformations of functions, and calculus.
-The English curriculum does not expect the word 'function' and its notation to be used until years 11/12 for higher attaining students when they begin to transform them, and hence need to treat them as objects.
+The English curriculum and testing system does not expect the word 'function' and its notation to be used until years 11/12 for higher attaining students when they begin to transform them, and hence need to treat them as objects.
 Earlier introduction to functions is through generalising linear and quadratic sequences and studying mappings that connect domain values to range values.
 These mappings then give rise to data tables which can be used to plot graphs, starting with linear graphs whose properties are then studied in their own right.
 Mappings, sequences and data tables might all be used to generalise the underlying as a 'position-to-term' rule.
-Most textbooks for younger students also provide input-output 'machines' to develop algebraic expressions of the rules of linear functions, which are variously called graphs, equations, rules etc. In our textbook searches we found very little consistency about when and how the term 'function' is introduced, sometimes being delayed until formal treatment, sometimes sneaking in without comment earlier on.
+Most textbooks for younger students also provide input-output 'machines' to develop algebraic expressions of the rules of linear functions, which are variously called graphs, equations, rules etc. In our textbook searches we found very little consistency about when and how the term 'function' is introduced, although the non-statutory guidance suggests the word 'function' can be used in relation to input-output and mapping diagrams.
+In textbooks the word is sometimes delayed until formal treatment, and sometimes appearing without comment earlier on.
 Rate of change is first addressed implicitly as the gradient of linear functions, and this idea is extended to non-constant rates of change for quadratics with older students from 16 years (years 11/12) as a starting point for calculus through qualitative and quantitative study of increasing and decreasing functions.
 The phrase 'rate of change' was not salient in the English curriculum at the time of our study before early calculus, unlike in Israel.

-The typical English student will therefore not know there are mathematical objects called 'functions' until about 15 years of age, but will have some experience of linear functions which are connected to input-output and mappings and may also be related to generalising linear sequences.
+The typical English student will therefore not know there are mathematical objects called 'functions' until about 15 years of age, but will have some experience of linear graphs which are connected to input-output and mappings and may also be related to generalising linear sequences, and may have heard the word 'function' in relation to these.
 These will have been presented as with the y = notation.
-They will have met various graphs of realistic data, but these would not be described as functions.
+They will have met various graphs of realistic and statistical data, but these would not usually be described as functions.
 The only non-smooth, non-continuous, non-calculable graphs they will definitely have met would be journey graphs, but they may have met others through investigating other realistic phenomena.
 Graphs will have been constructed from calculating points and plotting, or from realistic data, and many teachers also use graph plotting software.

 These generalisations provide a framework for analysing differences in Israeli and English students' responses to our task, and also allow us to make plausible conjectures about teacher input.
 All teachers in this study were 'functions aware' (Watson & Harel, 2013) meaning that they were knowledgeable themselves about functions up to first degree level and beyond, and hence could use their own knowledge to enrich students' experience beyond the curriculum and textbook expectations, so their students might know more than the typical descriptions above.